o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/DCC/Maya/Scripts/Python/scene_exporter/readme.md

-# DCCsi: Maya Scene Exporter
+# O3DE DCCsi, Maya Scene Exporter

 The "DccScriptingInterface" (aka DCCsi) is a Gem for O3DE to extend and interface with dcc tools in the python ecosystem.
 This document contains the details of using the 'Scene Exporter' for Maya that is provided as a utility with the DCCsi.